tomachalek/chinspector/README.md

+# Chinspector

-# Chinspector - a simple log information extractor and agent for a Chia blockchain node/harvester
+Chinspector is a simple log information extractor and agent for a Chia blockchain node/harvester.

-Status note: this is a "raw and dirty" work in progress project
+🚧 Status note: this is a "raw and dirty" work in progress project 🚧

 Chinspector is an agent you can install on the same server as your Chia services (node, harvester)